kf-cuanschutz/CU-Anschutz-HPC-documentation/Globus_tutorial_update/The_complete_globus_guide_on_Alpine.md

 Thus, this means that we will show how to log into Globus, create a personal endpoint on a MacBook Pro, identify the Alpine collection name and initiate the transfer.

+Finally, we also have an FAQ section at the very bottom of the page.

 ### Step 1: Download Globus Personal Package.

 * If you have a Macbook Pro, go to the following [link](https://docs.globus.org/how-to/globus-connect-personal-mac/) to download Globus and click on